Former Supreme Court Justice David Souter, a Republican who became a liberal favorite, dies at 85 - WTOP News

 Indeed, in June 2008, Souter sided with Exxon Mobil Corp. and broke with his liberal colleagues in slashing the punitive damages the company owed Alaskan victims of the Exxon Valdez oil spill.

 Before serving as a New Hampshire judge, Souter was his state’s attorney general for two years.
-He worked on the attorney general’s staff the eight previous years, after a brief stint in private practice.
+He worked on the attorney general’s staff for the previous eight years, after a brief stint in private practice.

-Souter earned his undergraduate and law degrees from Harvard University, and a master’s degree from Oxford as a Rhodes scholar Washington, D.C.
+Souter earned his undergraduate and law degrees from Harvard University, and a master’s degree from Oxford as a Rhodes scholar.

 Associated Press writer Kathy McCormack contributed to this report from Concord, New Hampshire.